ezerilli/Machine_Learning/README.md

 - _experiment 3_, producing complexity and performances curves for _4-Peaks_.
 - _experiment 4_, producing complexity and performances curves for _Neural Networks_ training.

-In order to run the assignment, you just need to move to randomised optimization directory and then execute `run_experiments.py`:
+In order to run the experiments, run:
 ```bash
 cd Randomized\ Optimization/
 python run_experiments.py
 ```
 Figures will show up progressively.
 It takes a while to perform all the experiments and parameters optimizations.
 However, they have already been saved into the images directory.
-Theory, results and experiments are discussed in the report (not provided here because of Georgia Tech's Honor Code).
+Theory, results and experiments are discussed in the report (not provided here due to Georgia Tech's Honor Code).

 ### ASSIGNMENT3 - UNSUPERVISED LEARNING